 - Or a few drops of lemon juice.

-- My buttercream is full of bubbles :
+- Why my buttercream is full of air bubbles?

-Why: By whipping it, air is added to the SMBC.
+Why: By whipping it, the air is added to the Swiss buttercream.

 - Just before using it to smooth my cake, work the cream with a soft spatula by spreading it on the sides of the bowl to evacuate the air and obtain an even smoother cream.